kuil09/Execution-Journal-MCP/README.md

 ## Key Features

-- **Simple Sequential Execution**
+- **Sequential Execution**: Tools are called one after another
-- **Cancellability Metadata** per step (reversible/partially-reversible/irreversible)
+- **Cancellability Metadata**: Each step indicates reversibility level
-- **Execution Monitoring**: Status tracking
-- **Journal**: Durable record of manual decisions and actions
+- **Comprehensive Journaling**: All decisions and actions are recorded
+- **Execution Monitoring**: Real-time status tracking
+- **Audit Trail**: Complete history for compliance and debugging

+## Cancellability Levels

+- **`reversible`**: Can be completely undone
+- **`partially-reversible`**: Can be partially undone
+- **`irreversible`**: Cannot be undone

-## Important Notes
+## Best Practices

-1. **This is NOT the MSA Saga pattern** - No automatic rollback or distributed transaction guarantees
-2. **AI Responsibility** - The AI must monitor execution and record all decisions/actions
+1. **Plan Design**: Keep steps focused and consider failure scenarios
+2. **Monitoring**: Check execution status regularly
+3. **Decision Recording**: Log all decisions promptly
+4. **Action Documentation**: Record what was done and why
-3. **Contextual Awareness** - Always consider how tool failures affect related operations
+5. **Context Awareness**: Understand how tool failures affect related operations
-4. **Journal First** - Design plans with cancellability metadata and record all actions

 ## Development Status

 - ✅ Core tools implemented
-- ✅ MCP prompts and resources
+- ✅ MCP integration complete
-- ✅ Basic execution framework
+- ✅ Database-backed journaling
-- ✅ Database-backed journal events
+- ✅ Comprehensive documentation

 ## Contributing

-This project is designed to be simple and focused.
-Contributions should maintain the core principle of "execution support, not execution guarantee" while improving the user experience for AI-driven tool coordination.
+This project focuses on simplicity and clarity.
+Contributions should maintain the core principle of providing execution support while improving the user experience for AI-driven tool coordination.

 ## License